rafay99-epic/MSBridge/README.md

 - Android Studio or VS Code with Flutter extension
 - Firebase Project:
   - You need a Firebase project to store your data and handle authentication.
-- API Key for AI Summarization (OpenAI or other AI service)
+- API Key for AI Summarization (Google Studio API)

 ### Installation